syncany/syncany/README.md

 Syncany is an open-source cloud storage and filesharing application.
-It allows users to backup and share certain folders of their workstations using any kind of storage, e.g. FTP, SFTP, WebDAV and Amazon S3.
+It allows users to backup and share certain folders of their workstations using any kind of storage, e.g. FTP, SFTP, WebDAV, Amazon S3 and Samba.

 While the basic idea is similar to Dropbox, Syncany is open-source and additionally provides data encryption and more flexibility in